Newark, New Jersey: Sports

 The New Jersey Nets played two seasons (2010–2012) at the Prudential Center until moving to the Barclays Center.
 The New York Liberty of the Women's National Basketball Association (WNBA) also played there for three seasons (2011–2013) during renovations of Madison Square Garden.
-The center has hosted the 2012 Stanley Cup Finals, the 2011 NBA draft, and the 2013 NHL Entry Draft.
+The center has hosted the 2012 Stanley Cup Final, the 2011 NBA draft, and the 2013 NHL entry draft.
 EliteXC: Primetime, a mixed martial arts (MMA) event which took place on May 31, 2008, was the first MMA event aired in primetime on major American network television.

 Newark was a host city and its airport a gateway for Super Bowl XLVIII which was played on February 2, 2014.
 The game took place at MetLife Stadium, home of the hosting teams New York Giants and New York Jets.
 Media Day, the first event leading up to the game, took place on January 28 at the Prudential Center.
 The original Vince Lombardi Trophy, produced by Tiffany & Co. in Newark in 1967 and borrowed from the Green Bay Packers, was displayed at the Newark Museum from January 8 until March 30, 2014.
 Ultimate Fighting Championship's annual Super Bowl weekend mixed martial arts event, UFC 169: Cruz vs. Barao, took place on February 1 at the Prudential Center.